 Joseph E. Meany, Ph.
-D.: Chair of IT
+D.: Publicity

 Although originally from Keene, NH, Joe started with TVIW in 2014 while still a graduate student at The University of Alabama.
 Since joining at TVIW 3, he has been active on the organizing committee for both TVIW 4 and 5.

 While at UA, his research focused on the development and manufacture of conductive carbon-based molecules in electrical circuits, a quickly developing field within nanotechnology.
 In addition to academic publications, he has written articles for Baen Books with particular focus for nanotechnological applications in space.

 Joe also travels to conferences and conventions as The Crimson Alkemist to inform and excite people about the promises and potential behind the latest discoveries in chemistry and material science.
 As he currently calls Atlanta, GA home, his favorite convention to present at is DragonCon over Labor Day weekend each year.